Does anger win, or do you?

 Do you ever stop long enough to think about anger?

-When you feel that red hot flame of upset start in your gut, and it soon finds its way to your mouth.
+When you feel that red hot flame of upset that start in your gut?
+Then it soon finds its way to your mouth.

 Will you react with shouts ?
 Or swallow you rage and walk away as fast as possible?

 Above all, ask yourself: Did you respond in a way that made you calm and happy?